Why You Should Review Your Living Trust in Idaho Today

 3. Assess Your Trustees: Check if your named trustee and successor trustees are still appropriate for their roles.
 If any trustee can no longer serve, update the document to name a new person.

 4. Update Asset Information: Add any new assets acquired since your last review and ensure all your listed assets are still owned by the trust.
+Make sure all property transferred into the trust is properly documented in your legal documents.
 If any assets were sold or lost, remove them from the document.

 5. Review Distribution Terms: Ensure the terms for asset distribution still align with your current wishes.
 Adjust any specific conditions or distribution amounts as necessary.